 GBK stands for Guo (national) Biao (Standard) Kuo (Extension).
 GB18030 expands the national "Industry GB" definition to contain all 20, 902 Han Characters defined in Unicode and additional DBCS symbols defined in Big-5 code (Traditional Chinese PC defacto standard).
-GB18030 defines all DBCS characters and symbols in use in the People's Republic of China and in Taiwan.
+GB18030 defines all DBCS characters and symbols in use in mainland China and in Taiwan.